bjpop/gurita/docs/line.rst

        :height: 600px
        :align: center
        :alt: Line plot where signal is plotted against timepoint for the two different classes of the event feature  in the fmri.csv dataset.

-You can specify more than one feature to group by; hatch will generate a separate line plot for every ``hue`` feature specified.

 .. _line_hueorder: